Unique Gender-Neutral and Androgynous Names

 - River: (English) A large stream of flowing water.
 A hippie name perfect for your nature boy/girl.

 - Sage: (French) Meaning "wise."
-Also the name of an aromatic herb, so it is suitable for nature lovers.
+It's also the name of an aromatic herb, so it is suitable for nature lovers.

 - Storm: (Anglo-Saxon) A violent disturbance in the atmosphere.
 Perfect name for those who love the power of lightning, thunder, and rain.